What do I need to know before I install a stormwater pump station?

 What size pump station do I need?

 Many factors influence the design size of the pump station capacity needed.
 The primary factors are the invert level on the pump chamber, water holding capacity time and risk and pump flow rate to evacuate the water levels.
 The larger the area and the heavier the expected rainfall, the larger the collection tank that will be required.

 There are also other factors, which must be taken into account when determining a pump capacity.
 If there is a long discharge pipe leading to the discharge point, friction losses build up in the system as the water flows through bends and fittings etc. A pump must be sized to overcome these friction losses as well as the difference in head between the stormwater pump station and the discharge point.

 The smallest pump stations are 40 litre under sink options for restaurant or kitchen applications, while the largest units are up to 30,000 litres.
 For capacities above 900 litres, dual pumps are provided for redundancy.

 Contact Cleanawater for more information about stormwater pump stations

 We offer technical expertise, excellent quality equipment and a personalised approach to your business’ needs.
 We can combine our solutions to suit your specific business, compliance and investment requirements.

-Find out more about stormwater pump stations or call our expert team on 1800 353 788 today to arrange a consultation for your stormwater pump station needs and to make sure you keep compliant with regulations.
+Find out more about stormwater pump stations by contacting our expert team.
+We can arrange a consultation for your stormwater pump station needs and ensure that you keep compliant with regulations.

 Cleanawater on 19 November 2014